13 Days

 Best to bring water purification tablets with you as they are not readily available in Leh.
 Reusable bottles can be bought in Leh.

 During this tour we have selected comfortable but very simple guesthouses with clean and comfortable room with attached bath (running hot and cold water) and western toilet.
-During the trekking you will be host in a home stays with very basic facility.
+During the trekking you will be host in a home stay with very basic facility.
 Also, during the retreat in the monastery rooms are clean and comfortable but very simple.
+During the visit in Dah and Hanu villages, you will overnight stay in homestays with the local communities.

 Private vehicles o mini-buses with AC according to the number of participants for all the itinerary in Ladakh.
 1 Flight from Delhi to Lehi is included in the program.